OlaAref/todo-spring-jsp/README.md

 # todo-spring-jsp
-Todo management using Spring Boot for Java Language.
+Todo management using Spring MVC Framework for Java Language.